ego-blockchain/ego-blockchain-/crates/ego-consensus/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+This implementation is fully open-source and requires **no licenses or permissions** from anyone.
+You are free to use, modify, and distribute this code without any restrictions beyond the MIT license terms.

 ## Acknowledgments

-- Inspired by Helium's Proof of Coverage mechanism
-- Built on the Ego blockchain infrastructure
 - Designed for 5G network integration
+- 3GPP 38.901 compliant path loss validation
 - Optimized for cellular-safe operation
+- Built on the Ego blockchain infrastructure

 ---

 **Note**: This implementation is designed for cellular-safe operation with rate limiting and batch processing.
-Always comply with local RF regulations and cellular network policies.
+The default configuration ensures <1MB/hour cellular usage while maintaining robust fraud detection and consensus mechanisms.